The Metaphorical Meanings of “Head” in Paul’s Letters: Part Two

 In Against the Valentinians, chapter 3, Tertullian identified the false teaching at Ephesus as an early form of Gnosticism.
 Tertullian described and denounced this heresy using Paul’s own expression of “myths and endless geneologies” (1 Tim.
 1:4), and he added “which the inspired apostle [Paul] by anticipation condemned, whilst the seeds of heresy were even then shooting forth.”

-Ireneaus also identified the false teaching at Ephesus as Gnosticism.
-Irenaeus (c 115–c 202) wrote a five-volumed work (c 180) in which he identified and refuted several strains of Gnosticism.
+Ireneaus also identified the false teaching at Ephesus as an early kind of Gnosticism.
+Irenaeus (c.
+115–c.
+202) wrote a five-volumed work (c.
+180) in which he identified and refuted several strains of Gnosticism.
 This work is commonly called Against Heresies; however its true title is: On the Detection and Overthrow of the Falsely-called Knowledge (gnōsis).
 (My emphasis.)
 Irenaeus copied Paul’s expression from 1 Timothy 6:20 exactly, “falsely-called knowledge”, for the title.
 This work opens with Irenaus remarking on “endless geneologies”, a phrase copied from 1 Timothy 1:4.

 The letter to the Ephesians was probably written as a circular letter, and intended to be read in several churches in Asia Minor.
 That is, it was probably not originally addressed specifically to the Ephesian churches.
-If the letter was a circular letter then proto-Gnosticism would have been fairly widespread in Asia Minor at the time the letter was written.
+If the letter was a circular letter, then pre-Gnostic or syncretistic heresies would have been fairly widespread in Asia Minor at the time the letter was written.
 The letters to the seven churches in Revelation chapters 2 and 3 seem to confirm this.

 1 Timothy 2:5 addresses a Gnostic belief termed Docetism, which is that Jesus Christ did not really come in a human body of flesh, but only seemed to be human.